 Stop 2: Sugar & Spice Ice Cream

-It is easy to pretend you are in the 1940’s and 50’s when stopping through Sugar and Spice, as the shop is decked out with nostalgic memorabilia, barstool seating, checkered floor, and a 1940s soda fountain.
+It is easy to pretend you are in the 1940’s when stopping through Sugar and Spice.
+The shop is decked out with nostalgic memorabilia, barstool seating, checkered floor, and a 1940s soda fountain.

 Sugar & Spice Ice Cream (5200 Clairton Blvd., Baldwin)